xddxdd/blog/source/_posts/en/article/modify-website/dn42-docker-anycast-dns.lantian/index.md

 The next step is installing Bird and announcing owned IPs.
 An example of Dockerfile can be seen in [this commit][1].
 The changes are mostly relevant to installing Bird and Supervisord and starting Bird and Dnsmasq with Supervisord.
 In addition, put a simple Bird configuration to the container, so it will announce its IPs via OSPF.

-Note that BGP isn't used here, since an ASN need to be manually allocated, which in addition to complexity, may cause problems if they're assigned incorrectly.
-But for OSPF, there is no unique identifiers for each devices, so it's easier to deploy.
+Note that BGP isn't used, since an ASN needs to be manually allocated, which in addition to complexity, may cause problems if they're assigned incorrectly.
+But for OSPF, there is no unique identifiers for each device, so it's easier to deploy.

 The configuration looks like: (Alpine uses Bird 2.0)